WifiLast/Mirroring_Webvisu/README.md

 - Polls selected canvases, extracts SPS tag/value pairs, and batches updates to `/api/canvas-update` with the current `pageUrl`.
 - On load, calls `/api/metrics` for the current page and auto-watches canvases that were previously stored.
 - Uses Tampermonkey storage to remember backend URL, polling interval, and custom canvas names; exposes menu commands for configuration.

+## Browser requirements
+- Install the Tampermonkey extension (Chrome/Chromium, Edge, Firefox) and load `script.js` as a userscript.
+- Use a modern browser with canvas support and allow the script to reach the backend over HTTP(S).
+- Keep the page open while watching canvases; a future headless client will remove this requirement.

+## Roadmap / TODO
+- Headless client: run the picker/poller logic in a headless browser (e.g., Playwright/Chromium) to capture metrics without a manual session.
+- Legacy hardware: add a compatibility layer for older targets such as e!Cockpit/legacy WebVisu variants where canvas structures differ.
+- Browser UX: minor polish for the picker overlay and auto-reconnect to the backend when the network drops.

 ## Why canvas-only pages are hard to scrape
 - No DOM text: Canvas UIs draw pixels, not elements, so traditional scraping (DOM queries, innerText, ARIA) returns nothing.